 - Cook noodles in boiling salted water to firm stage, according to package directions.
 Drain well; set aside.

-- In a heavy saucepan, melt 2 tablespoons butter over medium heat.
-Sautรฉ onions and celery until tender, about 6 minutes.
-Add soup and Velveeta cheese; cook over medium heat until the cheese is melted, stirring occasionally.
+- In a medium saucepan, melt 2 tablespoons of butter over medium heat.
+Add onions and celery; sauté until tender, about 6 minutes.
+Add soup and Velveeta; cook over medium heat until the cheese is melted, stirring occasionally.
 Add drained tuna; stir well to combine.
-Add cooked noodles; stir well to ensure that noodles are well coated.
+Add cooked noodles; stir well to ensure that noodles are well-coated.
+(See Tip 3)

 - Yield: 4 servings.